akkartik/mu/Readme.md

 To falsify these hypotheses, here's a roadmap of the next few planned features:

-* A script to package SubX together with a minimal Linux kernel image (compiled from source, of course).

 * Testable, dependency-injected vocabulary of primitives
   - Streams: `read()`, `write()`. (✓)
   - `exit()` (✓)